Rotator Cuff Tears

-Not every Rotator Cuff Tear causes significant pain or disability.
-In fact, autopsy studies have shown Rotator Cuff Tears in up to 70% of people over the age of 80 and 30% of the population under the age of 70.
-However, in many individuals, a Rotator Cuff Tear can cause significant disability, and prompt diagnosis and treatment can have a profound improvement in symptoms.
+Not every rotator cuff tear causes significant pain or disability.
+In fact, autopsy studies have shown rotator cuff tears in up to 70% of people over the age of 80 and 30% of the population under the age of 70.
+However, in many individuals, a rotator cuff tear can cause significant disability, and prompt diagnosis and treatment can result in a profound improvement in symptoms.

-Many people can recover from a cuff injury with conservative treatment options such as physical therapy, which improves flexibility and strength of those muscles.
-Other forms of conservative treatment such as anti-inflammatories, injections or rest may also help.
+Many people can recover from a rotator cuff injury with conservative treatment options, such as physical therapy, which improves the flexibility and strength of those muscles.
+Other forms of conservative treatment, such as anti-inflammatories, injections, or rest, may also help.
 More severe tears may require surgical treatment.

 Minimally Invasive Arthroscopic Rotator Cuff Repair

 There have been numerous advances in surgical options for rotator cuff tears over the past 10 years.
 Most repairs can now be performed arthroscopically.
 This is referred to as the “arthroscopic rotator cuff repair.”
 Instead of making a larger incision and looking directly at the rotator cuff, the surgeon makes several small incisions (about 1 centimeter each) and works with small instruments while looking at the rotator cuff on a television monitor.
 Many members of our exceptional team of orthopaedic surgeons, including Dr. John Hoffman, and Dr. Tuvi Mendel, perform arthroscopic rotator cuff repair surgery as a minimally invasive method of reattaching the torn rotator cuff tendon to the humeral head.